neroniaky/angular-token/README.md

 - `apiPath?: string` - Sets base path all operations are based on
 - `signInPath?: string` - Sets path for sign in
 - `signOutPath?: string` - Sets path for sign out
+- `validateTokenPath?: string` - Sets path for token validation
 - `registerAccountPath?: string` - Sets path for account registration
 - `deleteAccountPath?: string` - Sets path for account deletion
-- `validateTokenPath?: string` - Sets path for token validation
+- `emailRegistrationPath?: string` - Sets the path user are redirected to after email confirmation for registration
 - `updatePasswordPath?: string` - Sets path for password update
+- `resetPasswordPath?: string` - Sets path for password reset
+- `emailPasswordPath?: string` - Sets the path user are redirected to after email confirmation for password reset
 - `userTypes?: UserTypes[]` - Allows the configuration of multiple user types

 Further information on paths/routes can be found at